hande-qmc/hande/documentation/manual/input/calcs/ccmc.rst

     Optional.
 Default: false.

     Vary the shift to keep the population at the reference, :math:`N_0`, constant, rather than the total population :math:`N_p`.
-This can lead to stable calculations even when the selected ``target_population`` is below the plateau.
+If ``target_population`` is below the plateau (or an equivalently low ``reference_target`` is specified) then, whilst the reference population will be controlled, the total population will continue to grow until a stable distribution is reached.